Slovenia Wine Country Getaway: Where to Sip, Stay, and Eat

 Wine labels had not come in yet … love the Sharpie improvise

 Tilia House of Pinots in Slovenia

-The next Slovenian winery I recommend visiting is Tilia Estate in Vipava Valley.
+Another Vipava Valley winery to discover is Tilia Estate.
 We had big expectations for this winery considering their slogan is “House in Pinots.”

 We had the pleasure of being guided through three of Tilia’s pinot noir wine selections: Sunshine Tilia Estate, Tilia Estate Black, and Tilia Estate White.
 The wine choices were accompanied by some delicious local Slovenian cheese and bread.

 Tilia Estate White Label Pinot Noir 2016